2024 Puerto Rico Demographics | Data & Analysis

 | $150,000 or more | 3.44% |

-The counties with the highest median household income in Puerto Rico are Guaynabo Municipio ($46,048), Gurabo Municipio ($39,532), and Trujillo Alto Municipio ($38,773).
+For detailed household income distribution reports on the counties with the highest median household income in Puerto Rico, explore the data for: Guaynabo Municipio ($46,048), Gurabo Municipio ($39,532), and Trujillo Alto Municipio ($38,773).

 Puerto Rico 2024 Demographics: Property Value Distribution